 No, counselors who hold the NCC and want to practice counseling in their state must still comply with all state laws regulating the practice of counseling.
 This usually means that they must obtain a state license in order to practice counseling.

 No, although some states have an abbreviated licensure process for counselors who hold national certification with NBCC, you still have to apply.
 If your state uses the same examination that you took to get your NCC, you may not have to pass another examination in order to be licensed.
 To find out if your state offers an abbreviated application process for NCCs, contact your state counselor licensure board.

 The scoring process is completed approximately eight weeks after the exam testing window ends.
 You will be notified via email when your official scores are available in your ProCounselor account.

 You are allowed to test a total of three times in a two-year period before your application closes.
 If you did not pass, you will receive specific email instructions on how to register for the next examination.
 If this was your third failed attempt, your application will close and you will receive email instructions on how to reapply for board certification.
 If you have any questions, please email email@example.com.

-Because the National Certified Counselor (NCC) certification and the National Counselor Examination for Licensure and Certification (NCE) are designed for counselors who hold a master's degree, we are unable to proceed with the certification process or release your scores to a third party until an official sealed transcript showing your degree conferral date is provided.
+Because the National Certified Counselor (NCC) certification and the National Counselor Examination (NCE) are designed for counselors who hold a master's degree, we are unable to proceed with the certification process or release your scores to a third party until an official sealed transcript showing your degree conferral date is provided.
 Please refer to the NBCC Test Score Release Policy for more information.